 If a match is agreed, an introduction-planning meeting is arranged to plan for the introduction and placement of the child.
 This meeting will involve the foster carer for the child, the prospective adopters, and the relevant social workers.
 The meeting will establish that the adoptive family has all the information available about the child and will agree a plan for the detailed introduction process.
-This may involve an initial "bump into" meeting with the child (if this hasn't happened prior to matching panel) and some play dates as a way of building connections and familiarity with the child before formal introductions begin.
 The plan will be closely monitored and reviewed throughout the transition period to ensure everyone feels comfortable and supported.

-• There are some variations to this process if prospective adoptive parent/s are dually approved as Early Permanence carers, are second time adopters, or foster carers adopting the child they have been fostering.
+There are some variations to this process if prospective adoptive parents are dually approved as Early Permanence carers or foster carers adopting the child they have been fostering.
 These differences will be carefully explained to prospective adoptive parents from the beginning of their adoption process.